endymion1818/team-documentation/sitehealthchecklist.md

 - Your site does not have an SSL certificate

 An SSL Certificate that ensures your content is encrypted end-to-end is a new standard for websites.
-Google will soon start to display a "site is not secure" message in the address bar of sites without an SSL certificate.
-Additionally, serving your content over HTTPS will allow your website to download faster.
+Google Chrome and other browsers now display a "site is not secure" message in the address bar of sites without an SSL certificate.
+Future use of your website may be restricted.

 We have tested your site with ((**WP Scan**)) security testing tool and found the following results: